 With the advent of the technology age and the computer graphic designers and advertising agencies the world over jumped to adding dimensions.
 Computers allowed brand logo designers to “dimensionalize” symbols and art with the touch of a button.
-That simply, a trend was instantaneously set in motion.
+A trend was instantaneously set in motion.
 Whether it helped reinforce a particular strategy or message was immaterial.
 The “look” was “in” and it was king.

 Dimensions and the resulting need for two logos – AT&T

 AT&T was one of the first to turn to adding dimensions in their logo.
 As a result, they did this in order to signal that they were part of the new technology age.

 They took their well-established “world” symbol and gave it dimension.
 And they added tones, gradations and transparencies.